elidoran/chain-builder/README.md

 }

 function iRetrySometimes(control) {
-  // let the rest of the chain do its work, we'll do something on its way back
+  // let the rest of the chain do its work, we'll do something on its way back.
-  // to provide a new context as well, use control.context(..., true) seen above. var result = control.next();
+  // can provide a new context by passing to next() just like context() var result = control.next();

   // now we have the result of the calls after this function.